MUSIC DIRECTOR’S REPORT 2018

-2017 was an excellent year and I think the highlight was Belshazzar’s Feast.
+2018 was an outstanding year and without a doubt the highlight was The War Requiem.
 However, there was a build up to that, and it started with Jenkin’s Stabat Mater, with Cantare Jubiloso.
 This was an excellent concert, and very moving!

 Last Night of the Proms was, as it always is, a lot of fun!
-It’s an amazing way to raise R120,000- for a worthy cause.
+It’s an amazing way to raise over R120,000- for a worthy cause.
 I’m already looking forward to the next one.
 The choir hamper was a great addition to the raffle prizes, and it would be good to repeat this exercise.
 Thank you to those of you who gave so generously.

 As always, I want to thank you all for the time and energy that you commit to the choir.
 You play an important role in the musical life of Johannesburg, and of South Africa as a whole.
 For this I salute you.